MAKE STRAIGHT THE WAY OF THE

 bring such momentous change to this planet as these

-people
+people who

-who made straight the way of the Lord.
-The Lord
+made straight the way of the Lord.

 came in and set fire to their lives and they set fire